Fmorisset/vispro14-blog/_posts/2014-11-13-design-thinking-lecture-final-project-pitch.md

 <p class="meta">

-<p>For next week's presentations, please prepare your Final Project Pitch PDFs using [this outlined format]({{ site.url }}/vispro14-blog/pdfs/Final-Project-Pitch-Template.pdf).</p>
+<p>For next week's presentations, use [this outlined format]({{ site.url }}/vispro14-blog/pdfs/Final-Project-Pitch-Template.pdf) to prepare your Final Project Pitch presentations.</p>

 <p>This will be a timed presentation.
 You will have a total of 10 content slides and 20 seconds per slide.
-You need the following:</p>
+Your PDF and presentation need to contain the following:</p>

  - Project title, synopsis and motivation.
  - 3 Precendents for your project